ViralTexts/gtr-clusters/clusters/18730206-sn85033395-WhatToDoInCaseOfAccident.md

+avoid rubbing dash water into them, i be the let. ln rl.eaniiu..

+Remove cinders, etc., with the round pain demanded re-t, and­
+point of a lead pencil, liemove insects to be just the tiling notliin:
+from the ear by tepid water never put articular symptom pruve

+hurA •!,« It

 a hard instrument into the ear.
 If an
 artery is cut, compress above the wound
 if a vein is cut, compress below.
 If